• From rugged coastal heathland to dramatic mountain views, explore the geology and landscape of this UNESCO Biosphere Reserve

 Tour assembles 1815 at the George Hotel, Castletown, for seven nights.
 1830 welcome and introduction to the tour.

-Morning walk in and around Castletown including the bay area and Langness Peninsula (Herring Tower, Derby Fort; only UK site for lesser mottled grasshopper).
+Morning walk in and around Castletown including the bay area and Langness Peninsula (Herring Tower, Derby Fort).
 Optional visit to Castle Rushen (one of the best preserved medieval castles in Europe).
-Afternoon visit to Scarlett for visits to old lime kilns and quarry (spring squill, flowers).
+Afternoon: continue to Scarlett for visits to old lime kilns and quarry.

 Ramsey and Maughold for slate cliffs and seabirds, including Maughold parish church (ancient Celtic crosses).
 Afternoon: Point of Ayre walk (dramatic sand dune landscape with rare lichen coastal heath, possible migrant birds) and lighthouse.

-Please note today’s itinerary might be adjusted to include a visit by boat to the Calf of Man, weather permitting.
+Please note today’s itinerary might be adjusted to include a visit to Port Erin if the Calf of Man visit is not possible.

-Whole day excursion via Tynwald Hill (ancient parliament site) to Peel: Leece Museum (fascinating collection relating to local fishing and boat building industry), St Patrick’s Isle (Manx Natural Heritage tour of castle and old cathedral).
+Whole day excursion via Tynwald Hill (ancient parliament site) to Peel: Leece Museum (fascinating collection relating to local fishing and boat building industry), St Patrick’s Isle (tour of castle).

 Tour disperses after breakfast.